-The City of Westminster Housing Office is a Section 8 Public Housing Agency in Westminster, Maryland.
+City of Westminster Housing Office is a Public Housing Agency in Westminster, Maryland that participates in the Section 8 Housing Choice Voucher (HCV) program.

 City of Westminster Housing Office serves Westminster.

-As of the most recent VMS report, City of Westminster Housing Office manages 263 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, City of Westminster Housing Office manages 277 active Housing Choice Vouchers.

 |Standard||Family Unification||Ported Out|